infinum/dotnet-handbook/Project organization/Project structure.md

 #### Test projects

-Regardless of the test framework we are using, we try to keep a simple test project structure.
+Regardless of the test framework, we try to keep a simple test project structure.
 For each app project, we create additional test projects.
 We use simple naming strategies for the projects, only adding the suffix ".Test" for the test project.
 For example:

 Example.API would be Example.API.Test